We are currently experiencing some technical issues. If you are having issues placing your order, please check back in a little while.

 What happens if, despite your best efforts, you’re still feeling the symptoms of an edible hangover the next day?

 These suggestions may not fully cure a hangover, but they can help address the symptoms.
+They can also help you come down from an edible high, although you’ll still have to wait for the high to wear off.
 Because a hangover from edibles tends to last only part of a day, it’s often enough to get through the issue as it resolves.
 We suggest:

 For Nutrition and Hydration: